1. Respite Retreat

 “Daughter.
 I have your coffee for you, my dear.”

-I turn towards the voice–it is Pop.
+I turn towards the voice—it is Pop.
 And again, he seems unusually familiar to me.
-I see the big pottery mug he is holding out to me.
+I see the big pottery mug he holds out for me.
 Steam rises, and I smell the earthy aroma of coffee.
 I see the caramel color of coffee mixed with a little cream.
 Tears well at his thoughtful care of me, and I lift my gaze to Pop’s kind eyes.
 I see a knowing in his expression that I don’t really understand, but the safety and security I feel are tangible.

-Without really thinking I ask, “Why did you call me, daughter?”
+Without really thinking, I ask, “Why did you call me daughter?”
 I am curious.
 The intimate address was not offensive but rather comforting to me.
-Pop’s presence is balm to my battered and depleted, body and soul.
+Pop’s presence is balm to my battered and depleted body and soul.

-“Well, that is a significant question.... do you have time to visit for a bit.”
+“Well, that is a significant question.... do you have time to visit for a bit?”

 I can’t shake the sense that I know Pop from somewhere, and perhaps even more so, that he knows me.
 Somehow I sense I belong here.
 I look towards the window where the snow is falling furiously.
 “Well, it looks like I am going to be here for a while.”